HOA Homeowners' Rights Task Force

 HB22-1137 - How a Management Company Took Advantage of Fines and Fine Notifications

-by christiana, 9 months ago
+by christiana, over 1 year ago

 HB22-1137 was supposed to be great for homeowners with regard to transparency of how fines were indicated to homeowners and the fines associated with them.
 However, our management company drafted policies that our HOA Board voted in that greatly benefited the management company, including greatly increased so-called administrative fees after the initial association fine.